ICL VME: Enhanced security variants

+Unix and open systems interoperability

+ICL had originally announced a hosted Unix facility for VME in 1985, with availability and support for strategic applications to arrive within eighteen months.
+This facility, supporting SVR1, was reportedly in "field trials" and was to be upgraded to SVR2 prior to a general release in the summer of 1987.
+Limited availability was then announced to existing VME customers, with others being guided towards ICL's Clan range of Unix departmental systems.

+In October 1987, ICL made the SV221 release of VME available with support for running SVR2 as a VME Unix System guest.
+This implementation, described as an "unmarketed" product also known as VNS, informed the design of VME/X, a largely new implementation that was itself released in 1991 and recognised as XPG3 compliant, with XPG4 base 1 compliance following in 1992.
+ICL's OpenVME promotional material noted that VME had been the first non-Unix operating system to gain XPG3 compliance, and the first operating system of any kind to gain XPG4 base compliance.

+In 1995, ICL added support for the Internet protocol suite in the form of its UNIX Interworking Option for OpenVME, featuring implementations of TCP/IP, UDP/IP and support for the File Transfer Protocol, Telnet and Network File System (NFS) protocols.
+The NFS functionality included a server that enabled portions of the OpenVME filestore to be served to NFS clients, and the Telnet functionality allowed users on an OpenVME system to access Unix hosts, also supporting the provision of a login facility on OpenVME for remote users using the protocol.
+Alongside the Berkeley sockets programming interface, already widely used by Unix applications, the product also offered the X/Open Transport Interface for protocol independence and to support the OSI protocols customarily used by VME software.

 Series 39

 The Series 39 range introduced Nodal Architecture, a novel implementation of distributed shared memory that can be seen as a hybrid of a multiprocessor system and a cluster design.
 Each machine consists of a number of nodes, and each node contains its own order-code processor (CPU) and main memory.
 Virtual machines are typically located (at any one time) on one node, but have the capability to run on any node and to be relocated from one node to another.
 Discs and other peripherals are shared between nodes.
 Nodes are connected using a high-speed optical bus, which is used to provide applications with a virtual shared memory.
 Memory segments that are marked as shared (public or global segments) are replicated to each node, with updates being broadcast over the inter-node network.
 Processes which use unshared memory segments (nodal or local) run in complete isolation from other nodes and processes.